Azure/bicep-registry-modules/avm/ptn/deployment-script/import-image-to-acr/README.md

 ### Parameter: `existingManagedIdentityResourceGroupName`

 For an existing Managed Identity, the Resource Group it is located in.
 Default is the current resource group.
-Optional if `useExistingManagedIdentity` is `true`.
+Required if `useExistingManagedIdentity` is `true`.
 Defaults to the current resource group.

 - Required: No
 - Type: string